IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 # Using the Language server

 Ok, now let's talk about how to use the language server.
-A editor needs to have a language server client and connect to our server.
+An editor needs to have a language server client and connect to our server.

 I looked at three editors: neovim, vs-code, and a custom web-based-editor.